Harry06145/PWSR/README.md

 Official PyTorch implementation of **PWSR**, a parallel dual-domain super-resolution framework for near-infrared second-window (NIR-II) fluorescence imaging.

 > **PWSR: Physical-Aware Parallel Dual-Domain Network for Robust NIR-II Fluorescence Super-Resolution**
-> Hao Li, Yifan Zhou, Menghan Guan, Jie Tian, Zhenhua Hu
+> Hao Li, Yuxi Deng, Ming Wang, Jie Tian, Zhenhua Hu
 > The code and algorithm are for non-comercial use only.
 > Copyright 2026, Institute of Automation, Chinese Academy of Sciences, Beijing, China.